Select the account you'd like to open

 Amazon, however, had to employ many new workers to cope with their surge of demand, and have expressed their concerns over the probability of turning over a loss for the first time ever.
 Besides this, the stock price increased substantially while the wider stock market struggled, crashed and recovered slowly.

 Zoom is a video-conferencing software that has experienced major price increases since the coronavirus outbreak.
 Many businesses have had to opt for virtual meetings and conferences because of COVID-19 and the social distancing measures in place; this has substantially increased the demand for software such as Zoom.
-Some analysts predict that Zoom’s revenue will increase substantially, and the stock could even sustain these increases once coronavirus is over.

 Ultimately, investing in, or trading stocks during the Coronavirus pandemic is a risky option, as markets are experiencing volatility not seen since the financial crisis of 2008.
 Additionally, the full impact of Coronavirus is yet to be realised so markets could continue to stay volatile.
 However, the market crash following the discovery and spread of coronavirus does also present opportunities for traders and investors alike, to capitalise from these price swings.
 The difference between success and failure is the quality of decisions made, therefore do enough research before making any investment decision or seek financial advice if you are unsure.